MITIH-Dreamlab/JingSpringThing/README.md

     RAGFLOW_API_BASE_URL=your_ragflow_base_url
     OPENAI_API_KEY=your_openai_api_key
     OPENAI_BASE_URL=https://api.openai.com/v1
+    TUNNEL_TOKEN=your_cloudflare_tunnel_token
+    DOMAIN=your_domain_name
     ```

     **Note:** Ensure that sensitive information like API keys is **never** hardcoded and is managed securely.

 3. **Update Configuration File:**

     Ensure that `settings.toml` is correctly configured with the necessary fields.
-Refer to the [Settings Configuration](#settings-configuration) section for details.
+Refer to the Settings Configuration section for details.

 4. **Build the Rust Server:**